webcss/angular-indexedDB/README.md

 An AngularJS service provider to utilize indexedDB with angular

 ##Release Notes
+### 1.1.1
+  Bugfix release.
+Addresses a problem with opening multiple stores and a problem with using this library in non-native indexedDB environments.

 ### 1.1.0
   Lots of changes.
 The way of interacting with stores has changed so that you can operate